Last Updated on

 Pea, Cheddar & Crispy Pancetta Crustless Quiche – a delightfully light quiche recipe with the perfect balance of savory flavors.
 An easy to make dish for breakfast, brunch or dinner.
 The recipe I have for you today is a variation of a dish we had in London.
 On our last morning in London, we walked a few blocks from our hotel to a little restaurant called Le Pain Quotidien near Westminister Abbey.
 This comfortable boulangerie lured us inside with it’s displays of freshly baked croissants, muffins and other assorted pastries that I could smell before I even reached the front door.
 Towards the back of the restaurant, tucked away on the side, we noticed a comfortable sitting area where patrons could order from the menu and enjoy their meal as the wave of London traffic rolled by.
 When we travel, we always use the app, Yelp to help us find good restaurants in the areas we’re visiting.
 Most times we’re met with success when searching for places to eat and this time was most definitely one of them.

 I loved the cozy feel of the restaurant and enjoyed slowing down and savoring our last little breakfast together.
 When it came time to order, I found I had the hardest time making a decision.
 Everything sounded so good!
 My daughter knew right away that she wanted the Belgian Waffles, and my husband and son ordered soft boiled eggs with croissants.
 I was going to keep things simple by ordering a fruit plate and maybe a croissant of my own but my eyes kept going back to the Pea, Cheddar and Crispy Pancetta Frittata listed on the menu.
 I was so intrigued by the combination of ingredients and just couldn’t resist it.
 Heck, I could have a fruit plate anywhere, right?
 The combinatin of flavors in the frittata were indeed perfect together, each one complimenting the other as it should.
 I made a note of the name of the dish into the note section of my iphone and knew it was a recipe I was going to recreate when I returned home.
-Since we’ve been home, I’ve been posting several trip reports and photo essays of all the places we visited and finally, last week, I got around to recreating this recipe in my own kitchen.
+Since we’ve been home, I got around to recreating this recipe in my own kitchen.
 It turned out just as I remembered it, only better!

 Instead of making a frittata, I made a crustless quiche which in many ways is very similar to a frittata.
 I scrambled six eggs and mixed in 3/4 cup of half and half which made the eggs light and fluffy.
 In a skillet, I cooked to a perfect crispiness, several slices of pancetta which filled the kitchen with one of the best aromas there is!
 I crumbled the crisp pieces of pancetta into the egg/milk mixture, then I added peas and a hefty helping of sharp cheddar cheese and a few other spices.
 I poured all of this deliciousness into a buttered pie dish and baked it in the oven for just about an hour.